lammps/lammps/doc/src/pg_python.rst

 Creating or deleting a LAMMPS object
 ************************************

-With the Python interface the creation of a :cpp:func:`LAMMPS` instance is included in the constructor for the :py:func:`lammps
+With the Python interface the creation of a :cpp:class:`LAMMPS
+<LAMMPS_NS::LAMMPS>` instance is included in the constructor for the
-<lammps.lammps>` class.
-Internally it will call either
-:cpp:func:`lammps_open` or :cpp:func:`lammps_open_no_mpi` from the C
-library API to create the class instance.
+:py:func:`lammps <lammps.lammps>` class.
+Internally it will call either :cpp:func:`lammps_open` or :cpp:func:`lammps_open_no_mpi` from the C library API to create the class instance.